sweattep/ancient_quotes/README.md

 >Indeed, they who have believed and done righteous deeds and humbled themselves to their Lord - those are the companions of Paradise; they will abide eternally therein.

 >Indeed, you will not make the dead hear, nor will you make the deaf hear the call when they have turned their backs retreating.

+>And say, "My Lord, cause me to enter a sound entrance and to exit a sound exit and grant me from Yourself a supporting authority.